intellhave/ASKER/README.md

 `asker <path/to/input/file.txt>`

 where the input file is one of the bundle adjustment instances in the Bundle Adjustment In the Large dataset (https://grail.cs.washington.edu/projects/bal/)

+An example instance is provided in the Data folder, so the following command can be execute from the build folder to test the compilation:
+`asker ../Data/example_data.txt`